 - The property is not taken directly from the owner, such as from the person’s clothing, body, or container held or carried by, the person (such as in a case of mugging or robbery);

-- The property taken is not any of the following type of property (the taking of which constitutes grand theft):
+The property taken must not be any of the following types of property which is prosecuted under different code sections.

 - Fruit/nuts worth more than $250